Criminal money, black money and murky money in the legal economy. English summary of Brå report 2015:22

 Brå has been instructed by the Government to investigate the circumstances surrounding, and methods used for, money laundering in Sweden.
 The overall purpose of the mandate is to identify central sectors in which a particularly significant amount of money laundering occurs and to assess the risks within such sectors.
 The mandate also includes surveying money laundering methods, analysing international aspects, presenting projections for the future, and suggesting ways to combat money laundering.

-Authors: Anna Horgby, Daniel Särnqvist och Lars Korsell
+Authors: Anna Horgby, Daniel Särnqvist and Lars Korsell